cooljeanius/A_New_Order/README_egallager_mods.txt

   units, prevented Huon from moving outside his keep, and gave Huon some extra gold and peasants when attacked.
-26 Return of the King: copyediting, message captions 27 Orannon: Prevent Mal-Raylal from reviving on EASY; lots of other changes, too.
+26 Return of the King: copyediting, message captions 27 Orannon: First pass: prevent Mal-Raylal from reviving on EASY; lots of other changes, too.
+Second pass: message captions, tweak recruitment patterns, give Huon gold when he's attacked, allow units to destroy bridges, give player more favorable terrain.
+28 Lorin: copyediting, message captions
+29 Epilogue: minor copyediting

 Also, I forget which scenario this was, but there was a point in the campaign where you were reduced to only being able to recruit peasants, and I got tired